MaastrichtU-IDS/d2s-docs/website/docs/translator-standards.md

 TRAPI defines standard operations to query a Translator API, described using the [OpenAPI specifications](https://www.openapis.org/) (in an `openapi.yml` file).
 The TRAPI API operations are implemented in every Translator API, and allow to query the data using the BioLink model and a standard JSON model.
 It returns the results using a standard JSON message.
 Note that Translator APIs can also implement their own operations, alongside the TRAPI operations.

-See the GitHub repository: [https://github.com/NCATSTranslator/ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI)
+See the Translator Reasoner API standard GitHub repository: [https://github.com/NCATSTranslator/ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI)

 Example of a TRAPI 1.0.0 query message using the BioLink model: